-What Can I Do with a Political Science Degree?
+What is a Political Science Degree?

-Source: * U.S. Bureau of Labor Statistics (BLS).
+Sources: * U.S. Bureau of Labor Statistics (BLS), **PayScale.com

 Government and Advocacy Jobs

 A number of government occupations, which can range from city planning to legislature to CIA intelligence, are available to those with a political science degree.
-According to the U.S. Bureau of Labor Statistics (BLS), about 50% of political scientists worked for the federal government in 2012, though jobs are also available at state and local levels (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), about 50% of political scientists worked for the federal government in 2018, though jobs are also available at state and local levels (www.bls.gov).

 Some political science degree holders could also choose to advocate or work on behalf of a cause or a community.
 A thorough knowledge of government policies is necessary for most of these professions, though specific knowledge and particular skills might influence what kind of job one can pursue.
 Undergraduate political science students can participate in government or nonprofit organizations' internships to prepare for their careers.

 There are several aspects of law that might appeal to students with an undergraduate political science degree.
 Many such jobs incorporate the understanding and enforcement of American or international government rules, the interpretation of political ideas and the use of analytical skills.
 In addition to private practice, lawyers can work at the corporate level or for public sector institutions.
 They might also work as consumer advocates, judges or district attorneys.

 Those with backgrounds in political science can find jobs lobbying the government on behalf of interest groups and other non-government organizations.
 These individuals work closely with various stages of government, negotiating with elected officials and influencing policy to advance the goals of their employers or clients.
 This career does not necessarily require the completion of a graduate degree, though it could help in getting a job.

 A political science degree can often lead to a career in business, with banking, advertising, personnel and public relations as possible employment goals.
 Political science students seeking to enter the business world usually need superb verbal and written communication skills as well as a high-level understanding of mathematics and economics.
 Computers skills are also valuable in business professions.
 This is a very competitive field, and a graduate degree, while not a strict requirement, can be an aid in job acquisition and might lead to advanced positions, such as corporate management.